Sloth: Human relations

 The majority of recorded sloth deaths in Costa Rica are due to contact with electrical lines and poachers.
 Their claws also provide another, unexpected deterrent to human hunters; when hanging upside-down in a tree, they are held in place by the claws themselves and often do not fall down even if shot from below.

 Sloths are victims of animal trafficking where they are sold as pets.
-However, they generally make very poor pets, as they have such a specialized ecology.
+However, they generally make very poor pets, due to their specialized ecology.